crazydogen/pynamer_CN/README.md

 - Easy to use
 - Support Python2/3 without dependencies
-- Up to 37125055 chinese names without duplication
+- Up to 37125055 chinese names without duplication Feel free to PR for adding more names (if missed).
 ## What you can do with pynamer_CN?
 - By pynamer_CN, you can generate a common Chinese name for yourself.
 - Build brute-force passwd dictionary (with pydictor or any dictor).